UManitoba-BMS/UM-BMID/docs/UM-BMID_README.txt

         ../clean/
-            Contains clean .pickle and .mat files of the scan data, in the frequency domain, in the time-domain after conversion via the inverse discrete Fourier transform, and in the time domain after conversion via the inverse chirp z-transform.
+            Contains clean .pickle and .mat files of the scan data, in the frequency domain after subtracting a reference scan.
             **NOTE: The files in this folder have had a reference scan subtracted, either an empty-chamber reference,
                     indicated by the _emp suffix in the file name,